Non-competitive Boxing at Morrison: Boxing is “The Ideal Exercise Program”

 Training is individualized.
 Each client is led through a program designed to start at the fitness level he or she brings to the gym.
 Our program provides the benefits of a personal trainer without the high cost associated with personal trainers.
 A typical session is broken down into several carefully designed components to ensure a total body workout.
 Our coaches will adjust the intensity and pace of your workout to match your current abilities and “gently” push you to achieve optimal results.

 Non-competitive Boxing sessions are approximately 120 minutes in length mirroring the workout of competitive boxers excluding contact drills and sparring.

-• Conditioning, Strength & Flexibility- This is the transition from warm-up into some boxing specific strength and conditioning flexibility exercises.
+• Conditioning, Strength & Flexibility- This is the transition from warm-up into some boxing specific strength, conditioning and flexibility routines.
 These are exercises that emphasize muscular strength and endurance, speed, tone and anaerobic conditioning and are done both with and without weights depending on your fitness level.
-Approximately 30 minutes.
+Approximately 20 minutes.

 • Punching Drills – These are the heart of the workout.
 Timed rounds are employed in a circuit training format that works everything from focus mitts to speed bags and double-end bags to heavy bags and more.
-This is highly anaerobic, involving three minute rounds (work intervals) interspersed with one minute active recovery periods.
+This is highly anaerobic, involving three minute rounds (work intervals) interspersed with one minute active recovery periods where coaches will evaluate your technique and offer suggestions for improvement.
 After a series of these rounds, you will be refreshingly exhausted, de-stressed and invigorated.
 Approximately 15-30 minutes.
 (5-8 rounds)

 • Cool Down – Ab work and Stretch: This gets your heart rate down while you stretch out and improve your flexibility.
 It also serves as a Q&A and planning session with your instructor.
 Approximately 5 minutes.